Nasihmajeed/CoreJavaFoundational/CarRacing/readme.txt

 Requirements

-Usage of arrays, interface, enums and packages is necessary
+Usage of arrays, interface and packages is necessary

 Final output will be the rank list with time taken to cover the particular distance.